zaiisao/Documentation/en/Video/encryption_windows_agora.md

 ## Step 3: Register the Instance

-Call registerAgoraPacketObserver to register the instance of the <code>agora::IPacketObserver</code> class implemented by your application.
+Call the <code>registerAgoraPacketObserver</code> method to register the instance of the <code>agora::IPacketObserver</code> class implemented by your application.